13 Max Televisión: Renewals and affilitations

+Technological development and name change

-The constant changes in audiovisual technology also led the renowned channel to constantly renew its technology.
+The constant changes in audiovisual technology also led the channel to constantly renew its technology.

 On November 18, 2010, AFSCA, through Resolution 329, authorized Canal 13 to conduct digital terrestrial television tests using the ISDB-T format, on physical channel 32.

 On November 7, 2014, Canal 13 started broadcasting on TDA channel 32.1 in Corrientes.

 On March 31, 2015, AFSCA, by means of Resolution 236, granted Canal 13 channel 31.1 to deliver its HD broadcasts.

 Another innovation presented by the station, in order to adapt its signal to the national inclusive television regulations, is the implementation in its news program (named since 2008 as 13 Max Noticias) of the communication system for hearing-impaired people, using sign language.

 On December 26, 2017, Channel 13 began broadcasting programming in HD.

 13 MAX Noticias

 The station's news service, with two editions: Encuentro Noticioso (as a morning newscast) Perfil Noticioso at 12:00 PM (as a midday newscast), 8:00 PM (as an evening newscast), and Hora de Noticias at 12:00 AM as a midnight newscast.